Dr. Tamara Zach MD

 • Slowed reaction time

-When to call 911 or go to the ER immediately: one pupil larger than the other, repeated vomiting, seizures, loss of consciousness, severe confusion, slurred speech, or worsening symptoms in the hours after the injury.
-These can indicate a more serious brain injury.
+Call 911 or go to the ER if you see any of these: one pupil larger than the other, repeated vomiting, seizures, loss of consciousness, severe confusion, slurred speech, or symptoms that worsen in the hours after the injury.
+Those point to something more serious than a concussion.

-Arizona state law and all major youth sports governing bodies require that any athlete suspected of having a concussion be removed from play immediately and not return until cleared by a licensed healthcare provider.
-This is not optional or a judgment call for coaches.
-A child who returns to play while still symptomatic is at risk for second-impact syndrome — a rare but potentially catastrophic re-injury that can cause permanent neurological damage.
+Arizona law requires that any athlete suspected of a concussion come off the field immediately and stay off until a licensed provider clears them.
+This isn't a coach's judgment call.
+A child who returns to play while still symptomatic risks second-impact syndrome — a second injury before the first has healed, which can cause permanent neurological damage.
+It's rare, but it's real, and it's entirely preventable.

-Most children with a single uncomplicated concussion recover fully within 1–4 weeks.
-The key to recovery is physical and cognitive rest in the acute phase, followed by a graduated return-to-learn and return-to-play protocol supervised by a healthcare provider.
-During recovery, children should:
+Most kids with a single uncomplicated concussion recover fully within 1–4 weeks.
+The early phase calls for physical and cognitive rest, then a gradual return-to-learn and return-to-play protocol with provider supervision.
+A few things matter a lot during that window:

-• Limit screen time, reading, and mentally demanding activities initially
+• Screen time, reading, and mentally demanding tasks should be limited at first

-• Avoid any activity that risks re-injury until fully cleared
+• No activity that risks re-injury until fully cleared

-• Symptoms persist beyond 3–4 weeks without significant improvement
+• Symptoms persist beyond 3–4 weeks without clear improvement

 • Your child has had multiple concussions

-• Your child had a seizure at the time of or after the injury
+• There was a seizure at the time of or after the injury

-Post-concussion syndrome — persistent symptoms beyond the typical recovery window — affects a subset of children and benefits from specialist management.
-Dr. Zach can evaluate the neurological basis of lingering symptoms, order appropriate imaging when indicated, and work with your child's school to put academic accommodations in place during recovery.
+Post-concussion syndrome — symptoms that stretch past the typical recovery window — affects some kids and responds well to specialist management.
+Dr. Zach can work through the neurological picture, order imaging when it's warranted, and coordinate with your child's school on academic accommodations while they recover.

-Rose Medical Pavilion is approximately 28–35 miles from most Chandler and Gilbert communities — about 35–40 minutes via the 101 or 202 freeways.
-We understand that East Valley families have long drives to specialty care, and we offer telehealth follow-up appointments for established patients to minimize repeat trips.
-Call (623) 257-ROSE (7673) to schedule a concussion evaluation, and visit our community pages for Chandler, Gilbert, and Power Ranch.
+Rose Medical Pavilion is 28–35 miles from most Chandler and Gilbert communities, roughly 35–40 minutes on the 101 or 202.
+After the initial in-person evaluation, many follow-up visits can be done by telehealth, which cuts down on repeat drives.
+Call (623) 257-ROSE (7673) to schedule, or visit our community pages for Chandler, Gilbert, and Power Ranch.

 Schedule with Dr. Tamara Zach MD